micahamd/batch-processor-chatbot/prompt_list.md

 [Place lecture notes inside context window]

 You are an esteemed academic editor, well-versed in the construction and editing of academic textbooks.
 You have been provided the outline of a chapter for a psychology textbook.
 Please review the entire outline carefully.
 You will note that the outline is divided in the following manner (please look inside parentheses for extra comments):
- ---
+`---
 Module overview:
 Sub-module (there are several of these, each with their own sub-sections)
 - Introduction
 - Key concepts
 - Interesting tidbit
 Key Takeaways
 Glossary
- ---
+`---

 The content for each sub-module should smoothly transition into the latter.
 These should be thoughtful, engaging, non-overlapping and informative.
 Your output should be structured as follows:

- ---
+`---
 Sub-Module : XX (this can be the title from the outline)
- Introduction: (At least 800 words: this can be divided into 2-3 further sub-modules if deemed necessary)
+Introduction: (At least 800 words: this can be divided into 2-3 further sub-modules if deemed necessary) `---
- ---
 Repeat this for as many sub-modules as there are in the uploaded document.
 After you have gone through all sub-modules, please list all the key concepts that are provided in the text, integrating/dropping rendundant definitions as needed.

-# Expand on chapter content

-Please carefully review this c
+# Develop tutorial transcripts from lecture transcripts

+Can you please generate a lecture based on the transcript below?
+This should be readable via teleprompter, and go beyond what is discussed in the transcript.
+Ensure the content you generate does not replicate the transcript, but elaborates and expands on it.
+Structure your output into individual paragraphs, corresponding to individual slides.
+Elaborate on the points, and incorporate examples of real-life situations from the Pacific.
+Please ensure to keep the entire talk to under an hour.
+Please incorporate time-stamps as needed.
+Ensure that the lecture is engaging, formal and contrarian.

+[with chat history]

+Here is a lecture transcript.
+Please review this carefully, and populate the sections inside parentheses with the instructions provided.
+Yo u should ouput this transcript verbatim, only updating the sections inside the parentheses
 # Generate lectures from slides

 **Prompt for GPT:**